High jinks of a jackal at Rooiputs campsite Kgalagadi Botswana

 The wind swept us in to Rooiputs on a cloud of Kalahari dust, the first campsite we stayed at in the Kgalagadi, Botswana.
 It is approximately 24 km outside Twee Rivieren, the main gate and easy to get to.

-The first wildlife visitor we had was a black backed jackal in broad daylight, not shy at all.
+The first wildlife visitor we had at our campsite at Rooiputs was a black backed jackal.
+He appeared in broad daylight, not shy at all.
 Cute little creature that we admired and if this was just a taste of what we would see, we were thrilled.
 We set up camp so we could sit back and admire nature and its animals.

 To fill you in, we were four couples camping together, each in varying degrees of comfort.
-There are six campsites, all unfenced, with no power.
-We shared a pit toilet and cold-water shower with campsite number one.
+There are six campsites, all without a fence.
+They are off the grid campsites with no electricity or power.
+We camped on site number two and shared a pit toilet and cold-water shower with campsite number one.

 That evening while a storm was brewing, we lit a fire and listened to the sounds of the wild.
 We loved the barking geckos and were thrilled to hear them.
 After a delicious dinner we washed dishes with new latex gloves that one of our friends had brought, as you do, to protect your delicate hands from harsh detergents.